Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Methodology

-Previous \ac{QU} approaches, such as reasoning-expansion in BRIGHT\cite{su2025bright}, typically treat the model-generated reasoning as a single expanded query for retrieval.
-However, retrieving relevant documents using such a single long-form query often introduces excessive noise, dilutes the importance of core terms, and confuses retrieval models~\cite{10.5555/3666122.3667790}.
-To avoid these issues, we retrieve each enriched sub-query separately.
-Consequently, each sub-query can effectively focus on the specific aspect of the original query.
+Previous \ac{QU} approaches, such as the reasoning-expansion introduced by BRIGHT \cite{su2025bright}, typically use \ac{LLM}-generated reasoning as a single long-form expanded query.
+However, such lengthy queries easily introduce excessive noise, dilute key term importance, and confuse the retrieval model~\cite{10.5555/3666122.3667790}.
+To mitigate these issues, we decompose each complex query into multiple sub-queries and enrich them with detailed explanations.
+This allows each sub-query to focus on a specific aspect of the original query, enabling more precise retrieval with lightweight retrievers.

-\heading{Sparse Retrieval} In sparse retrieval, each retrieval unit is independently scored using the BM25 function.
-Given a sub-query $q_i$ and a document $d$, the score is computed as:
+\heading{Sparse retrieval} In sparse retrieval, each retrieval unit is independently scored using the BM25 function.
+Given a sub-query $s_i$ with its interpretation $e_i$ and a candidate document $d$, we construct the query representation by simple concatenation:

+The trade-off between a query and its expansion has been investigated in prior studies \cite{Clinchant2013Aggregating, 10.1145/3627673.3679930}, and we leave its exploration to future work.

-where $f_d(t)$ and $f_{q_i}(t)$ denote the frequency of term $t$ in document $d$ and in retrieval unit $q_i$, respectively; $|d|$ is the document length, $\text{avgdl}$ is the average document length in the corpus, and $\text{IDF}(t)$ is the inverse document frequency.
-Each retrieval unit $q_i$ consists of a sub-query and its corresponding interpretation.
+where the $\oplus$ operator denotes the concatenation of two texts, $f_d(t)$ and $f_{\hat{s_i}}(t)$ denote the frequency of term $t$ in document $d$ and $\hat{s_i}$, respectively; $|d|$ is the document length, $\text{avgdl}$ is the average document length in the corpus, and $\text{IDF}(t)$ is the inverse document frequency.
 The hyperparameters $k_1$, $b$, and $k_3$ control document term frequency scaling, length normalization, and query term frequency saturation, respectively.

 In particular, we emphasize the role of $k_3$, which controls the impact of query-side term frequency.
-A smaller $k_3$ amplifies the influence of repeated key terms, improving sensitivity to core lexical cues, which is especially beneficial for short documents.
-A larger $k_3$ reduces term frequency saturation, favoring broader term coverage and yielding better performance on longer documents.
+A smaller $k_3$ amplifies the effect of repeated key terms, making the retriever more sensitive to core lexical cues, whereas a larger $k_3$ reduces saturation, favoring broader coverage across terms.
+Although many modern BM25 implementations omit this parameter, prior work has noted its potential impact, especially for long and reasoning-intensive queries~\cite{Lin2007Pubmed}.
+Recent analyses further highlight how different BM25 implementations, particularly whether query-side term frequency is saturated or not, can lead to notable effectiveness differences on BRIGHT~\cite{Ge2025LightingWayBright}.
+We provide a detailed study of the impact of $k_3$ in the hyperparameter sensitivity experiments reported in Section~\ref{sec:ablation_finetune}.